About Author

 Key Moments Leading to Its Creation:

-Early 1900s – Community leaders and Massachusetts officials advocate for a memorial to mark this historic event.
+Early 1900s Community leaders and Massachusetts officials advocate for a commemorative memorial.

-1907 – Construction begins, inspired by the Torre del Mangia in Siena, Italy.
+1907 Construction of the monument begins, inspired by the Torre del Mangia in Siena, Italy.

-1910 – Monument officially dedicated by President William Howard Taft.
+1910 The monument was officially dedicated by President William Howard Taft.

 Tickets & Accessibility

-The Pilgrim Monument and Provincetown Museum provide accessible and inclusive experiences for visitors, with admission covering entry to both the monument and museum as well as use of the inclined elevator.
+The Pilgrim Monument and Provincetown Museum provide accessible, inclusive experiences, with admission covering entry to both and use of the inclined elevator.

 Accessibility: